puck/catalystcloud-docs/source/object-storage/replication-policy.rst

 .. image:: assets/container-dash-screenshot-underline.png

-Once here, we're going to make a new container by clicking on the "+ container" box at the top left of this page.
-The box will open up a new window that should look like this:
+Once here, we're going to make a new container by clicking on the "+ container" button at the top left of this page.
+The button will open up a new window that should look like this:

 .. image:: assets/create-container-screenshot.png